Office of the Vice President for Student Affairs

 The Student Health Center will e-mail an insurance waiver packet to international students prior to advance and late registration that includes forms and instructions on how to request a waiver.
 This information will be sent to the student’s e-mail address on file with the university and is also available at www.healthcenter.txstate.edu.
 For more information, contact the Student Health Center Medical Records Office at 512.245.2161.

-In addition to the recommended childhood immunizations, it also is recommended that students have had two doses of measles (MMR) vaccine, a tetanus shot within the last 10 years and a varicella vaccination if they have never had chicken pox.
-Meningococcal vaccination is required for all first-time students to Texas State living in residence halls.
+In addition to the recommended childhood immunizations, it is also recommended that students have two doses of measles (MMR) vaccine, a tetanus shot including diphtheria and acellular pertussis (Tdap) within the last 10 years and two doses of a varicella vaccine if the student has never had chicken pox.
 Hepatitis B vaccination is recommended for college students.
-Human Papillomavirus (HPV) vaccine is recommended for unvaccinated women up to 26 years of age.
+Human Papillomavirus (HPV) vaccine is recommended for unvaccinated women up to 26 years of age and men up to 21 years of age.
 Most of these vaccinations are available at the Student Health Center.
-Testing for infectious tuberculosis (TB) is recommended for students from areas where TB is prevalent, such as Southeast Asia, Africa, the Eastern Mediterranean and Russia.
+Testing for infectious tuberculosis (TB) is recommended for students in areas where TB is prevalent, such as Southeast Asia, Africa, the Eastern Mediterranean and Russia.

 All medical information is confidential and cannot be released to anyone, including parents, except as required by law or with the student’s prior written consent.
 Parents are allowed by law to access the medical information of students younger than 18.

 Student Health Center medical staff members do not write class excuses for illness or injury.
-In those rare instances where a student’s future activity or class attendance may need to be limited for medical reasons, a medical note may be written at the discretion of the medical staff.
+In those situations where a student’s future activity or class attendance may need to be limited for medical reasons, a medical note may be written at the discretion of the medical staff.

 Health Promotion Services